LEGO DUPLO vs LEGO - we compare these popular toys in price, safety, playability and staying-power

 LEGO DUPLO vs LEGO if you're in the throes of deciding, let us help...

-LEGO - whether it's Classic or DUPLO is a great buy, it’s one of the top Christmas toys and keeps kids engaged and even some adults quiet too.
+Here at GoodtoKnow we take parent research very seriously, we know that parents are time-poor so we like to answer all the questions on potential purchases before you've had a chance to think of them.
+LEGO - whether it's Classic or DUPLO is a great buy, it’s one of the best kids toys of 2024 and keeps kids engaged and even some adults quiet too.
 When LEGO was invented, it was aimed at children, but now with all the epic brand licensing - Hello there, Star Wars and Friends sets - there are plenty for all age ranges to love.
 For parents though, sometimes they’re faced with the LEGO vs Playmobil dilemma (take a read of our article, it might help.)

-I'm Stephanie Lowe family editor here at Goodto and I have bought both LEGO and LEGO DUPLO for my son.
-This article is a run down of all the questions I had and which I think is best to buy... though *spoiler* it really does depend.
+I'm Stephanie Lowe family editor here at Goodto and I have and compare both the Classic LEGO set, for sale at £35.49 on Amazon and the LEGO DUPLO Number Train Toy set, on sale for £26.99 at Amazon for my son.
+This article is a rundown of all the questions I had and which I think is best to buy... though *spoiler* it really does depend.
 You might be wondering, are they the same?
 What is the difference?
 Will my older kids still play with DUPLO?
 So many questions, and we answer all of them, right here…

 LEGO DUPLO vs LEGO